ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 ### Using the Standard Metric Notation on Filtering

-Trying to filter the values in the number columns using `Simple Filtering` or in the `Advanced Filters`, you can type not only numbers to filter, but some measure prefixes (like `10 k`, `15M`, etc.):
+When filtering values in number columns using `Simple Filtering` or in the `Advanced Filters`, you can type not only numbers but also some measure prefixes (like `10k`, `15M`, etc.):

 ![Clear filter](navigate_in_tables/table_number_simple_filter.png)